Lime-blur/rwparser/README.md

 # rwparser
-**rwparser** is Android library for parsing RenderWare dff and txd models of Grand Theft Auto.
+**rwparser** is an android library for parsing RenderWare dff and txd models of Grand Theft Auto.
 ## Gradle Dependency
 Add this dependency to your module's `build.gradle` file: